-For Dr. Rose, Mr. Luckshire, Mr. Haynes and Dr. Hruby, in 2013, we paid a base salary in accordance with their effective employment agreements.
-Base salary was reviewed and set by our Compensation Committee.
-These base salary levels reflect our Compensation Committee's subjective judgment, which took into account each executive's respective position and tenure, our present needs, the executive's individual performance, achievements and prior contributions and anticipated performance levels.
+For Dr. Rose, Mr. Luckshire, Mr. Haynes and Dr. Hruby, in 2014, we paid a base salary in accordance with their employment agreements.
+Base salary was reviewed by our Compensation Committee and each executive received a 3% salary increase in January of 2015.
+The size of the increase was consistent with the salary guidelines applicable to other employees.
+The base salary levels of these executives reflect our Compensation Committee's subjective judgment, which took into account each executive's respective position and tenure, our present needs, the general business environment, the executive's individual performance, achievements and prior contributions and anticipated performance levels.